ShayHill/halfedge/README.md

 A "triangle" mesh in 2D will never be entirely triangular (and also manifold).
 There will be a boundary around the triangles.
 This library treats the outside of that boundary as a face (with an `is_hole == True` attribute).
 This way, every edge has a pair and a face, and the `is_hole` flags can be used to keep these hole faces out of your way.

 Holes are useful for more than just 2D mesh boundaries, you can explicitly create holes (`Face` instances with an as `is_hole == True` property to maintain manifold mesh conditions in many circumstances.
-The constructor `HalfEdges.from_vlvi()` will try to insert hole faces to maintain manifold conditions.)
+The constructor `HalfEdges.from_vlfi()` will try to insert hole faces to maintain manifold conditions.)

 Four main types: Vert, Edge, Face, and HalfEdges.
 Vert and Face instances have `*.faces` properties which will return all adjacent faces.
 These properties will *not* return faces flagged as holes.
 The holes are there to keep things simple and manifold, but otherwise stay out of your way.